whermany/mirror-validation-protocol/README.md

 ---

-## Status: Work in Progress

-This repository is in early development.
-Features, structure, and documentation may change at any time.

----

 ## Methodology

 The methodology is relatively straight forward.
 This first phase of the roadmap is comprised of 3 steps.
 You can adjust it to your needs.